Fiori-Tracker/fioritracker.github.io/docs/philosophy.md

 ## Design principles

-:material-balloon: **Build to free the team from routine work** - On our fist SAP S/4HANA implementation we noticed many routine tasks that SAP developers and other SAP S/4HANA team members kept doing in addition of their main work.
+:material-balloon: **Build to free the team from routine work** - We noticed in our first SAP S/4HANA implementation that routine tasks often distracted developers and other team members from key work.
 One example is explaining how to identify SAP Fiori applications and what is needed to enable them for end users.
 We build Fiori Tracker to get rid of those mundane tasks and focus on our main goals.

 :fontawesome-solid-laptop: **Enables asynchronous work** - Maximizes benefits of remote and asynchronous work, empowering team to do deep focused work without distractions.
 It achieves this by assigning [unique identifiers](usecases/posts/app-identification.md) to all SAP Fiori content objects and establishing [clear responsibility](usecases/posts/clarity-of-resp.md).